kwaldenphd/python-conditional-statements/README.md

 Q34: In your own words, what is iteration?

 Q35: In your own words, what is the difference between a for loop and a while loop?

+Q36: Include a link to your Replit workspace.